ezajaan032/tweetcatcher/README.md

 tweetcatcher.py
 ---
-Interactive Twitter client for the REST API that makes use of the [Twython library](https://github.com/ryanmcgrath/twython).
-It knows about the [entire REST API surface](https://gist.github.com/withtwoemms/54ea3e7e389703640f9d) by scraping the docs and caching the info in a convenient format.
+This is an interactive Twitter client for the REST API that makes use of the [Twython library](https://github.com/ryanmcgrath/twython).
+It knows about the [entire REST API surface](https://gist.github.com/withtwoemms/54ea3e7e389703640f9d) from scraping the docs and caching the info in a convenient data structure.
 Does the same with [rate limits](https://gist.github.com/withtwoemms/e5c80f9eed0d3f8b9e4a).
 It's meant to be used in your favorite Python interactive shell (bpython, ipython, python, etc.).
 Below are some notes on usage:

+> go to [this webpage](http://emmanuelobi.com/tweetcatcher.html) and generate a url that will lead you to an authentication pin necessary to retrieve your access tokens.

 ```python
 >>> from tweetcatcher import TweetCatcher